Santa Clarita Diet is a 2017 horror-comedy from Victor Fresco (Better Off Ted), airing on Netflix.

 - All for Nothing: The entire Season 1 arc is about the main characters going after a cure, shown in an old Serbian book, for Sheila's zombie condition.
 They find the "cure" in the very end, but it turns out that it will not make Sheila human again, just stop her body from rotting.

-- Affably Evil: Loki is this to Joel and Sheila.Loki: Sorry, Joel, you seem like a nice man, but for Sheila to be free, she has to stop clinging to her past.
+- Affably Evil: Loki becomes this to Joel and Sheila, after Sheila bites him.
+He goes from hardened Scary Black Man to soft-spoken folk singer who also dabbles in poetry.
+He's also much more polite and cordial, even when he's kicking Joel's ass:Loki: Sorry, Joel.
+You seem like a nice man, but for Sheila to be free, she has to stop clinging to her past!